Burgh by Sands Roman Forts

 Burgh on Sand Roman Fort under village

-Aballava literally means ‘apple’ but is thought to mean ‘The Orchard’.
+Aballava means ‘apple’ but is thought to mean ‘The Orchard’.
 The fort is located on the highest ground east of the village.
 There are no visible remains.
-The fort was under 5 acres, measuring 520ft by 410ft north south.
-The fort appears originally to straddles the turf Wall and when the stone wall was built, it formed the north wall.
+The fort was under 5 acres, measuring 520ft by 410ft north-south.
+The fort appears originally to straddle the turf Wall and when the stone wall was built, it formed the north wall.
 The facts are far from clear.
-The garrison, possibly, was a mixed cohort about 500 strong from Belgium.
+The garrison, possibly, was a mixed cohort of about 500 strong from Belgium.
 There was possibly a civil settlement south and east of the fort and indications of the military road.
 The bathhouse was south of the fort and destroyed when a canal was built, which was subsequently replaced by a railway, now no longer there.

 ST-MICHAEL'S-CHURCH-BURGH